Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Radio to X-ray SED ANALYSIS OF THE 3CRR QUASARS at

 The emission from the torus is best described with a combination of clumps with negligible opacity and a homogeneous disk with the highest allowed optical depth (see Table \ref{tab:sieb_par}).
 The filling factor and optical depth of the clumps indicate that there is not much obscuration from the dust clouds along the line of sight.
-Therefore, a comparison of the gray squares with the black plus signs indicates the correction of the optical-UV emission from the torus obscuration is negligible.
+Therefore, the correction of the visible-UV emission from the torus obscuration is negligible.
+For this object, the inclination angle from the best-fit torus model is $52^{\circ}$ while from the best-fit accretion disk template, it is $63^{\circ}$.
 As noted in Section \ref{sec:AD} the accretion disk templates are built within the range of $\pm12^{\circ}$ from the inclination angle of the best-fit torus model.
-For this object, the inclination angle from the best-fit torus model is $52^{\circ}$ while from the best-fit accretion disk template is $63^{\circ}$.

-The accretion disk template lies below the X-ray data which suggests the presence of a non-thermal X-ray component. \textit{Chandra} observations \cite{Fabian2003} find extended X-ray emission on both sides of the nucleus of 3C 9 coincident with the radio structure suggesting it is probably due to non-thermal inverse Compton emission from the interaction of the relativistic electrons with the cosmic microwave background.
-We note that this extended emission does not effect the nuclear X-ray emission used in our SED modeling.
+The accretion disk template lies below the X-ray data, suggesting the presence of a non-thermal X-ray component. \textit{Chandra} observations \citep{Fabian2003} found extended X-ray emission on both sides of the nucleus of 3C 9 coincident with the radio structure and suggested it is probably due to non-thermal inverse Compton emission from the interaction of the relativistic electrons with the cosmic microwave background. \reff{While the X-ray data used in our analysis is nuclear, there might still be some contribution from the extended X-ray emission, which might result in the discrepancy between the accretion disk fit and X-ray data.}

-\textbf{--3C 14} is a red quasars \citep{Smith1980} with less than 2\% core contribution at 5 GHz and an extended radio jet of 308 kpc.
+\textbf{3C 14} is a red quasar \citep{Smith1980} with less than 2\% core contribution at 5 GHz and extended radio jets of 308 kpc.
 The radio emission is best described with a broken power-law with an exponential cutoff at FIR wavelengths, consistent with the multiple radio structures present in MERLIN 18 cm data \citep{Akujor1994}.
-The SED fitting shows that the non-thermal emission contribution at submm/FIR wavelengths is negligible.
+SED fitting shows that the non-thermal emission at submm/FIR wavelengths is negligible.